-Bispham, Blackpool North Shore, is marked by a main T-junction where the promenade meets Red Bank Road, and there’s a big tram stop building against the seafront.
+Bispham is at Blackpool North Shore.
+It’s marked by a main T-junction where the promenade meets Red Bank Road, and there’s a big tram stop building against the seafront.

-Bispham tram stop is an art deco style building opposite the amusements.
+The tram stop is an art deco style building, right at the junction, opposite the amusements.
 This is where the illuminations begin with the big archway (or end depending on which way you’re travelling!)

 It’s also where you’ll find the small shopping centre of Bispham and a little further inland, Bispham Village.